Poorchop/hexchat-scripts/joinparttab/README.md

 Usage:
 ------
 You can customize the name of the filter tab by setting `tab_name = ""` to whatever you like.
 Place your desired name between the quotes.
+You can view the available commands for this script by typing `/help jptab`.

 #### To filter a channel:
 * Make the channel you wish to filter the active tab
 * `/jptab add channel`

 You will see a message that the current activated channel under the current network has been added to the filter list.

 #### To filter an entire network:
 * Click on the network tab OR on any of the channel tabs under the network you wish to filter
 * `/jptab add network`

 You will see a message that the current network has been added to the filter list.
 All channels under this network will have their join/part/quit messages filtered and moved to the filter tab.

 #### To remove a channel or network filter: